Taj al-Din al-Subki: Scholarly positions and ordeal

 He was reinstated as a preacher at the Great Mosque following his exoneration.
-Al-Bulqini became so displeased with Taj al-Din's reinstatement that he resigned as head qadi, took his family, and moved to Cairo.
-Taj al-Din was now reinstated and assumed the position of head qadi for the fourth and final time in 770 A.H., and was appointed a professor at al-Shamiyya.
+Al-Bulqini became so displeased with Ibn al-Subki's reinstatement that he resigned as head qadi, took his family, and moved to Cairo.
+Ibn al-Subki was now reinstated and assumed the position of head qadi for the fourth and final time in 770 A.H., and was appointed a professor at al-Shamiyya.